“Giving up is something a Lauda doesn’t do.”

 Despite the cruel hand fate had dealt him, Niki Lauda rose like a phoenix from the ashes of a devastating crash to chart a course that would etch his name in the hallowed halls of Formula 1.

-This is the amazing story of Niki Lauda and his inspirational resurgence to Formula 1 supremacy.
+Join me as I relive the legacy of Niki Lauda and his inspirational resurgence from the jaws of death to Formula 1 supremacy.

 Who is Niki Lauda?